Irish Free State

-The Irish Free State (6 December 1922 – 29 December 1937), also known by its Irish name Saorstát Éireann (/ˌsɛərstɑːt ˈɛərən/ SAIR-staht-_-AIR-ən, /ga/), was a state established in December 1922 under the Anglo-Irish Treaty of December 1921.
+The Irish Free State (6 December 1922 – 29 December 1937), also known by its Irish name Saorstát Éireann, (Note: /ˌsɛərstɑːt ˈɛərən/ SAIR-staht-_-AIR-ən, /ga/) was the Irish state established in December 1922 under the Anglo-Irish Treaty of December 1921, initially as a Dominion.
 The treaty ended the three-year Irish War of Independence between the forces of the Irish Republic—the Irish Republican Army (IRA)—and British Crown forces.

-The Free State was established as a dominion of the British Empire.
+As per the 6 December 1922 Constitution of the Irish Free State, the new state was called the Irish Free State and became a Dominion of the British Empire.
 It comprised 26 of the 32 counties of Ireland.
 Northern Ireland, which was made up of the remaining six counties, exercised its right under the Treaty to opt out of the new state.
-The Irish Free State government consisted of the governor-general—the viceregal representative of the King—and the Executive Council (cabinet), which replaced both the revolutionary Dáil Government and the Provisional Government set up under the Treaty.
+The Free State government consisted of the governor-general—the representative of the king—and the Executive Council (cabinet), which replaced both the revolutionary Dáil Government and the Provisional Government set up under the Treaty.
 W. T. Cosgrave, who had led both of these administrations since August 1922, became the first president of the Executive Council (prime minister).
 The Oireachtas or legislature consisted of Dáil Éireann (the lower house) and Seanad Éireann (the upper house), also known as the Senate.
-Members of the Dáil were required to take an Oath of Allegiance to the Constitution of the Free State and to declare fidelity to the King.
+Members of the Dáil were required to take an Oath of Allegiance to the Constitution of the Free State and to declare fidelity to the king.
 The oath was a key issue for opponents of the Treaty, who refused to take it and therefore did not take their seats.
 Pro-Treaty members, who formed Cumann na nGaedheal in 1923, held an effective majority in the Dáil from 1922 to 1927 and thereafter ruled as a minority government until 1932.